miasdk/luxe/README.md

 ### **What I Built - Core Features**

-**Product Management That Actually Works:**
+**Product Management:**
-I spent a lot of time getting the product system right.
 Users can browse through a comprehensive catalog with real categories and detailed product information.
 The search functionality was probably the most challenging part - I implemented PostgreSQL full-text search using `tsvector` and `plainto_tsquery()` which gives much better results than basic string matching.
 The filtering and sorting system supports hierarchical categories and multiple product attributes, so users can actually find what they're looking for.

 **Authentication & User Management:**
 I integrated Firebase Auth because I wanted to use something production-ready rather than rolling my own authentication.
 Users can register, log in, and maintain their profiles securely.
 I implemented protected routes and role-based access, plus all the expected features like password reset and session persistence.